SEARCH

 If you need more in-depth information on each step of the selling process, read our comprehensive guide on selling here.

-HOW DO I FIND THE BEST REAL ESTATE AGENT IN Bellingen?
+HOW DO I FIND THE BEST REAL ESTATE AGENT IN BELLINGEN?

 To find the top agents in your area, look into the sales histories and statistics behind each agent in your area.
 The best indicator is experience selling similar properties in the local area.
 This equates to knowledge behind positioning the property to the target market and an active list of prospective buyers that ultimately assists in achieving the best price.